College Leaders Cohort

 Students can design projects within the following categories:

-1. Service: Organize volunteer events to address community challenges.
+1. Service: Participants recruit and organize student volunteer events to address a community challenge.

-2. Basic Needs Support: Tackle student hunger, homelessness, and essential needs.
+2. Basic Needs Support: Students tackle hunger, homelessness, and other essential needs.

-3. Civic Engagement: Inspire and promote participation in civic life.
+3. Civic Engagement: Student inspire and promote participation in civic life.

 To ensure impactful and community-focused initiatives, funding may not be used for: